The Day Two Weeks Became Two Years

 The mental health crisis climbed as months passed and today there are quadruple the number of people needing services than ever before.
 Initially, students were a target concern as some just could not handle the isolation, lack of socialization, sudden death to sports and extracurricular activities, and everyone forced to live in the same space day after day with no reprieve.
 It wasn't long until a significant percentage of now stay-at-home parents began exhibiting symptoms, as the pressure increased to be all things to all people.
 Senior citizens also experienced a significant increase in mental health symptoms, as they were quarantined over concerns of risk to their physical health.

 Proverbs 16:9 says "We can make our plans but the Lord determines our steps."
 That is an understatement with respect to this pandemic.
-What is our response to be then, when two weeks becomes a year, with no end in sight for possibly another year?
+What is our response to be then, when two weeks becomes two years, and we may be impacted for possibly another year (or more)?

 We must adjust.
 It is that simple.
 We must trust that the new path we are on is good and that the world is not spinning wildly out of control.
 God is still on the throne.
 In Isaiah 55 we are taught that His ways are not our ways, His plans are not ours.
 While it may look as though there is no rhyme or reason for the Lord to allow the pandemic to continue, He has His reasons.